Installation

 Getting GDAL on Mac

-If you run into dependency problems on Mac, Homebrew is normally your friend:
+If you run into dependency problems on Mac, Homebrew is sometimes your friend:

 brew install python virtualenv gdal